iNavFlight/inav/readme.md

 # INAV 8.0 feature freeze

-It is that time of the year again, and the time for a new inav realease is near!
+It is that time of the year again, and the time for a new INAV release is near!

 The current plan is to have a feature freeze on **15th of November 2024**.